smartmq/smartmq/cmd/smq-mqtt/architecture.md

 ## Actor Objects

-> Those are object with an active runloop / channels comunication.
+> Objects with an active runloop / channels comunication.
 > An instances is like a thread object.

 - Server